pepordev/ConsoleExperienceClassic/README.md

 ### Using the Virtual Keyboard

-1. Open chat by pressing Enter, clicking the chat input box or accesing from the radial menu
+1. Open chat by pressing Enter, clicking the chat input box, or accessing from the radial menu
 2. The virtual keyboard will automatically appear in the lower half of the screen
 3. Navigate keys using the D-pad
 4. Press A button to type the selected key
 5. Press LT to toggle between lowercase and uppercase
 6. Press B button or Escape to close the keyboard and cancel typing
-7. Press RT to send the message
+7. Press **X button or RT** to send the message/confirm input

 The keyboard supports full QWERTY layout including numbers, letters, and common punctuation marks.
+The keyboard also works with any text input field in the game, including configuration menus and other EditBoxes.

+### Working with Mailbox

+1. Open mailbox using cursor navigation
+2. Navigate through mail items with D-pad
+3. Press A button to select a mail
+4. When mail detail opens, navigate through:
+   - Mail item buttons (A = Select, X = Take item)
+   - Reply, Delete, Cancel buttons
+   - Money button (if present)
+5. Press B button to close mail detail and return to inbox

+### Working with Trainer Frames

+1. Open trainer frame using cursor navigation
+2. Navigate through available skills with D-pad
+3. Press A button to learn a skill
+4. Tooltips show detailed skill information including cost and requirements

+### Working with Profession Frames

+1. Open profession frame (First Aid, Cooking, etc.) using cursor navigation
+2. Navigate through profession skills with D-pad
+3. Press A button to select a skill
+4. View skill reagents and requirements in tooltips
+5. Navigate through reagent buttons to see item details

+### Working with Dropdown Menus

+1. When you click any dropdown menu in the game, the cursor automatically navigates to it
+2. Use D-pad to navigate through all dropdown options
+3. Press A button to select an option
+4. The cursor automatically returns to the parent frame when dropdown closes
+5. Cursor appears above dropdown menus for optimal visibility

+## Recent Updates

+### Latest Features

+- **Dropdown Menu Navigation**: Full cursor navigation support for all dropdown menus in the game
+- **Mailbox Support**: Complete navigation for mailbox frames including mail detail view (OpenMailFrame)
+- **Trainer Frame Support**: Navigate and interact with class trainer frames (ClassTrainerFrame)
+- **Profession Frame Support**: Navigate and interact with profession frames (TradeSkillFrame - First Aid, Cooking, etc.)
+- **Enhanced Tooltips**: Improved tooltip support for spellbook tabs, mail items, trainer skills, profession skills, and reagents
+- **Keyboard X Button**: X button now sends text when virtual keyboard is visible (in addition to RT button)
+- **Improved Frame Detection**: Better detection and hooking of dynamically loaded frames
+- **Better Z-Ordering**: Cursor now appears above dropdown menus and other UI elements

 ## Roadmap